Pennsylvania Railroad class Q2

 The Pennsylvania Railroad's class Q2 comprised one prototype and twenty-five production duplex steam locomotives of 4-4-6-4 wheel arrangement built between 1944 and 1945.

 They were the largest non-articulated locomotives ever built and the most powerful locomotives ever static tested, producing 7,987 cylinder horsepower (5,873 kW) on the PRR's static test plant.
 They were by far the most successful duplex type.
 The duplex propensity to slip was combated by an automatic slip control mechanism that reduced power to the slipping unit.

 The Q2 locomotive was 78% more powerful than the locomotives that PRR had in service at the time, and the company claimed the Q2 could pull 125 freight cars at a speed of 50 mph.
 These were an improved version of the previous Q1 class, which was a 4-6-4-4 dual-purpose engine instead of a 4-4-6-4 freight engine.

 Despite the overall success, the Q2s were all out of service by 1951.
-With dieselization, they were the obvious first targets to be withdrawn since they were only a little more capable than the conventional J1 class 2-10-4s under the PRR's 50 mile-an-hour speed limit for freight trains, but with far-higher operating and maintenance costs.
-The final Q2, 6199's power output is 7,987 hp.
-All have been scrapped and none were preserved.
+With dieselization, they were among first for withdrawal since they were slightly more capable than the J1 class 2-10-4s under the PRR's 50 mile-an-hour freight train speed limit, but with far-higher operating and maintenance costs.
+The final Q2, 6199, had a power output of 7987 hp.